drmohundro/mohundro.com/blog/articles/2011-10-14-build-windows-conference.md

 was more of a stream of shorter presentations.
 We got to see Visual Studio 11, ScottGu finally came on stage and we saw a lot more about the developer side of Windows 8.
 It was more appropriate for developers than the first day was.
-I thought that Steve Ballmer's closing words went over well - he even gave a homage to his famous "Developers, developers, developers" thing from a few years back.
+I thought that Steve Ballmer's closing words went over well - he even gave an homage to his famous "Developers, developers, developers" thing from a few years back.